ytmytm/llama2.c64/README.md

 ## Will it run faster with SCPU?

-Certainly, but the results are wrong.
+Certainly faster, but the results are wrong.
 I don't know why.
 (Tested with VICE)

 ## What about a quantized model?